 MEM students have the benefit of accessing advisors through both the School of Engineering and the School of Business.
 While the School of Engineering assigns an advisor specifically for MEM majors, students may also seek supplementary information from the MEM Program Assistant, the School of Business Academic Advising Office, and the co-directors of the MEM Program, who are assigned as advisors for Juniors and Seniors in the MEM program.

 Registration and Course Permissions

 Often students run into challenges with registering and some courses will require a permission number.
 Permission numbers are necessary for students with transfer credits, students who are simultaneously enrolled in a pre-requisite, among other reasons.
 Permission numbers will not be granted for the purpose of waiving pre-requisites.
 In addition, permission numbers for substitutions are evaluated on a case by case basis.

 When you do need a permission number, it is a good idea to submit your request properly and early.
-If you need a permission number for an MEM specific course, please submit your request in the form on this page.
+If you need a permission number for an MEM specific course, please submit your request here.
 Otherwise see below: